sdx0112/Chinese-Topic-Modelling/README.md

 was released with new features and better performance.
 So `ChatGLM2-6B` is selected for this task.

 In this work:
 - For `GPT-4`,  I tested [zero-shot learning and few-shot learning](GPT-FewShot-Test.ipynb).
-The accuracy of zero-shot learning is 87.5% and that of few-shot learning is 79.2%.
+The accuracy of zero-shot learning is `87.5%` and that of few-shot learning is `79.2%`.
 - For `ChatGLM2-6B`, I tested [zero-shot learning, few-shot learning](ChatGLM2_6B_zero_shot_vs_few_shot.ipynb), and [P-tuning](ChatGLM2_6B_P_Tuning_v2.ipynb).
-The accuracy of zero-shot learning is 12.5% and that of few-shot learning is 8.3%.
-The accuracy of P-tuning is 58%.
+The accuracy of zero-shot learning is `12.5%` and that of few-shot learning is `8.3%`.
+The accuracy of P-tuning is `58.3%`, which is a significant improvement.

-## 2. Topic classification at paragraph-level
 Due to the quota limitation of OpenAI API, I produced a small sample set using GPT-4 model.
 To classify the topic for entire dataset, ChatGLM2 is used here.
 After the topic at paragraph-level and the topic for each title are generated, these topics are aggregated to document level.

+## 2. Topic classification at paragraph-level

 Performance of the two approaches